-- Recovery colleges: These are services that provide educational resources to people recovering from mental health difficulties.
-The support available often will include computing courses for beginners. - Be My Eyes: A free app connecting blind/visually impaired people to sighted volunteers offering support via a live video call. - AbilityNet: Organisation supporting Disabled people to use technology to achieve their goals at home, at work and in education.
-More information on their website: https://abilitynet.org.uk/.
+Recovery colleges: These are services that provide educational resources to people recovering from mental health difficulties.
+The support available often will include computing courses for beginners.

+- Be My Eyes: A free app connecting blind/visually impaired people to sighted volunteers offering support via a live video call. - AbilityNet: Organisation supporting Disabled people to use technology to achieve their goals at home, at work and in education.
+More information is on the Ability Net website.